Children must be four (4) years of age by August 15th to attend our Pre-K programs for that upcoming school year.

 - HeadStart Collaboration classes at V.O.
 Dobbins (3 classes).

-- Early Intervention Program (EIP) at the Palmer Center and Johnson Elementary for students that are eligible for special education services beginning at age three (3).
+- Early Intervention Program (EIP) at the Palmer Center, Johnson Elementary, and Lincoln Elementary for students who are eligible for special education services beginning at age three (3).

 Children who qualify as economically disadvantaged per the Income Eligibility Application below and income guidelines set by the Federal Department of Health and Human Services have priority for placement into our Pre-K programs.